Dovanvu09/Object_Detection/README.md

 ### Running Notebooks

-- You can open and run each notebook to explore the different object detection methods implemented.
-- Use the following command to start Jupyter notebook:
+- To explore and run the models, start Jupyter Notebook:

     ```sh
     jupyter notebook
     ```

-- Open the notebook of your choice (e.g., `yolov1_example.ipynb`) and run the cells to see how the model is implemented and trained.
+- Open any of the provided notebooks (e.g., `DERT.ipynb`) and execute the cells to explore the implementation and train the models.

 ### Training

-- For training the YOLOv1 model from scratch, open the `yolov1_scratch.ipynb` notebook and run all the cells.
-- For training with data augmentation, use the `yolov1_scratch_aug.ipynb` notebook.
+- **YOLOv1**: Open either `yolov1_scratch.ipynb` or `yolov1_scratch_aug.ipynb` to train YOLOv1 from scratch or with data augmentation.
+- **Faster R-CNN**: Use the `Faster_R_CNN1.ipynb` notebook to train and evaluate Faster R-CNN.
+- **DERT**: Train the transformer-based model using `DERT.ipynb`.

 ### Testing

-- You can use the trained model to test object detection on new images by following the instructions in the `Faster_R_CNN1` or `yolov1_example` notebooks.
+- You can test the trained models on new images using the relevant sections in the notebooks.
+These sections contain code to load an image, run inference, and visualize the detection results.

 ## Dataset

-- This project uses the Pascal VOC dataset for training and evaluation.
+- The notebooks are designed to work with the Pascal VOC dataset or COCO dataset.
 - Place the images in the `images/` directory and their corresponding labels in the `labels/` directory.

 ## Training

-1. Open the notebook of the model you want to train (e.g., `yolov1_scratch.ipynb`).
-2. Make sure the dataset is prepared and available in the `images` and `labels` folders.
+1. Prepare the dataset and ensure that the image and label directories are set up correctly.
-3. Configure the hyperparameters as per your requirements and run all cells.
+2. Adjust hyperparameters such as learning rate, batch size, and epochs as required.
+3. Execute the training cells in the respective notebooks.

 ## Results

-- The YOLOv1 model, when trained from scratch, achieves a mean average precision (mAP) of `0.65`.
+- The YOLOv1 model, when trained from scratch, achieves a mean Average Precision (mAP) of approximately `0.65`.
-- Faster R-CNN achieves a mAP of `0.78` on the Pascal VOC dataset.
+- Faster R-CNN achieves a mAP of around `0.78` on the Pascal VOC dataset.
-- Results can be visualized in the notebooks, where sample images with bounding boxes are displayed.
+- The DERT model leverages transformer-based mechanisms to achieve competitive accuracy with a more modern approach.

-**Sample output:**
+**Sample output**:

 ![Sample Output](images/sample_output.jpg)

 ## Contributing

 Contributions are welcome!
-Please create an issue or a pull request for any feature request or bug fix.
+You can contribute in the following ways:

 1. Fork the repository.
 2. Create your branch: